 Ready Capital Closes $28M Acquisition Loan for Arlington Apartment Community

-ARLINGTON, TEXAS — New York City-based Ready Capital has closed a $28 million loan for the acquisition, renovation and stabilization of a 310-unit apartment community in Arlington.
-The nonrecourse, interest-only loan carried a floating interest rate, a 36-month term, two extension options, flexible prepayment options and a facility to fund future capital improvements.
-The name of the property and the borrower were not disclosed.
-Renovations will be focused on unit interiors, building exteriors and amenity spaces.
+ARLINGTON, TEXAS — New York City-based Ready Capital has closed a $28 million loan for the acquisition, renovation and stabilization of an unnamed 310-unit apartment community in Arlington.
+The nonrecourse, interest-only loan was structured with a floating interest rate, 36-moth term, two extension options and a facility to fund future capital expenditures.
+The undisclosed sponsor plans to implement a value-add program.

 Get more news delivered to your inbox.
 Subscribe to France Media's e-newsletters.
 Click here.